IliasMariosG/testing-from-scratch/README.md

 TDD the following features for a new class called `Calculator`.

+Use the `test.rb` tools as used in the previous example.
+Don't use RSpec.

 * The `add` method should take two arguments and return them added together
 * The `multiply` method should take two arguments and return them multiplied together